 #2 Featured Section on Top Blog Posts

-After running the homepage header tests for 37 days, our design has increased the overall conversion rate (signups) by 14.41%, with a 97% confidence level.
+After running the homepage header tests for 37 days, our design had a higher conversion rate (signups) by 14.41%, with a 97% confidence level.
 However, we rolled out the new variation for Mobile only as there wasn’t any improvement on the Desktop test.

 Surprisingly, the Featured section test was disappointing, leading to a decrease in conversions by 33.7%.